GrafiteInc/Docs/docs/utilities/form_maker.md

 `$buttonClasses` enables you to customize the button class values for submit, cancel, and delete which can also be done in the config as form default

+`$confirmMessage` lets you set the confirm message for the delete button

+`$confirmMethod` sets the method name for the `onclick` event when clicking on the delete button

 With the `delete()` form you can also add the confirmation method like so:

 ```php-inline